-While the baby is awake, it’s fine to change their diaper.
+While babies are awake, it’s fine to change their diaper.
 The problem is when the baby is asleep.
 Prioritizing if rest or hygiene is what’s best for your baby is the key to making the best decision.

-If the baby is breastfed, then he/she will probably urinate and defecate more often, just like they need to be fed more often.
-Therefore, the baby will wake up more often, which is a good moment to change his/her diaper without having to wake him/her up.
+If the baby is breastfed, then he will probably urinate and defecate more often, just like they need to be fed more often.
+Therefore, the baby will wake up more frequently, which is a good moment to change his diaper without having to wake him up.

 This article may interest you: 8 things you should never do with a baby

 But my baby sleeps 6 hours or more!
 What should I do?

 Parents struggle with this decision even more if the baby sleeps 6 or 7 hours straight.
 Waking the baby up for a diaper change becomes a concern for parents, which is why many mothers to turn to their pediatricians for help.

 Disposable diapers are becoming increasingly more absorbent.
 Nighttime diapers are made precisely to help your baby get a full night’s rest.
 You shouldn’t wake a baby who sleeps 6 or 7 hours straight for a diaper change.
 The diaper should absorb the liquid and remain practically dry until they wake up the next day.